Caliban Strikes

 He was just reaching to pick up the grapefruit and raise his eyes to attempt another withering scowl when a foot appeared with a thump on the ground behind Victory and her pet beast cartwheeled through the air to land feet first with another godawful thump on the tree in front of the toilets.
 Somehow it hung there, both hands behind its back on the trunk, and glared with an ancient evil up at him.
 He suddenly reached behind his head and felt a small cut on the back of his neck, his fingers red with blood.

 He stood up in outrage and started yelling about wild beasts at Victory who simply said “I recommend you drop the knife.”
-He looked stunnned at his hand and threw it down on the table as if it burned him, at which point Hartcrane stepped down from the tree and pulled the steel rod out of the bark with one hand behind him.
+He looked stunned at his hand and threw it down on the table as if it burned him, at which point Hartcrane stepped down from the tree and pulled the steel rod out of the bark behind his back.
 The Caliban turned and walked back the way he came, while the director yelled “That fucking ape threw something at me!
 It threw a fucking razorblade at me or something, it cut my neck, I’m lucky that fucking gorilla didn’t decapitate me.”
 He said and then the shock of the fact of what he just said and how cooly Victory confirmed it with her small smile struck him in the belly, it was all he could do not to void his bowls as his legs collapsed from under him and he dropped back into his seat.

 “That fucking ape would have decapitated me over a grapefruit,” he said in a small voice to himself as he stared into the beyond, heart hammering, while Caliban stood listening a few paces behind the caravan, composing himself, head bowed as he replayed the sequence.